SinixND/roguelike/README.md

 ### Functions
 - namespace: domain functions (interclass, non-class)
-- Class: free if no private member needed (eg. getter/setter), member if private member needed
+- Class: free if no private member needed (eg. getter/setter), member if private member needed (class behaviour)
 - For readability only: no new file, but forward declare

 ### New class: